 The important thing to realise is that it is not your fault that you have a diet mindset – just like everyone else, you’re a product of a culture that’s obsessed with women’s weight and appearances.
 You grew up in this culture and you’re bombarded with these messages 24/7 so how could you have a healthier mindset?
 You had no chance.
 Once you become aware of it, and accept it, however, you can start letting go of it and that’s exciting!

 The good news is that you CAN break free from this mindset, fairly easily, in fact.
-Join my next Break Free from Diet Mentality (and develop a Feel Good Mindset) course or contact me about coaching
+Join one of my courses or contact me about Feel Good Mindset coaching if you need help!